Karhusa/Gender_differences_in_AMR/02_TSE/ARG_and_Age.md

 ```

-## 4. Separate by LMIC and HIC and remove ages over 80
+## 4. Separate by LMIC and HIC and remove ages under 18 and over 80

 ### 4.1.
 Prepare the dataset